shermnonic/htmltoys/README.md

 > I love 1980's style 2D function plot algorithms; this one draws column wise using a 1-value z-buffer for hidden line removal ;-)

 ![Screenshot of Sinescans2](img/screenshots/sinescans.jpg)

 **[Chladni flower](https://shermnonic.github.io/htmltoys/chladflow.html)**

 Interactive animation of a raycasted sphere, deformed by integrating a sinusoid velocity field.
 Instead of just adding displacements, a vectorfield is integrated.
 By this little trick very large deformations can be applied at good quality.
-(Since the original version is on [shadertoy](https://www.shadertoy.com/view/3dS3zV), the source of this version here is basically a minimal shadertoy player.)
+The source is basically a minimal shadertoy player.
+See [my original version on shadertoy](https://www.shadertoy.com/view/3dS3zV).)

 ![Screenshot of Chladni flower](img/screenshots/chladflow.jpg)